Last Updated on: 3rd September 2023, 05:39 pm

 - Fill it with boiled, non-chlorinated water.
 This will soften the paint and make it easier to remove.

-- After allowing it to simmer for a few minutes, strain the shell with cold water and let them cool off.
+- After allowing it to simmer for a few minutes, strain the shell with cold water and let it cool off.

 - Once they’re cool enough to touch, use a solid, flat surface tool to peel the paint off the shell.